xsuite/xsuite/docs/environment.rst

 - **Lines** in ``env.lines``: ordered sequences of elements assembled from the environment.
 - **Additional data** including reference particles and user-defined functions.

+See :ref:`xtrack.Environment class <environment-api-reference>` in the Reference guide for the complete API.

 The contents of all these containers can be inspected with the ``.get_table()`` method, and a list of all names in each container is available with the ``.keys()``